Chikungunya

-Chikungunya is an infection caused by the Chikungunya virus (CHIKV).
-Symptoms include fever and joint pains.
-These typically occur two to twelve days after exposure.
+Chikungunya is an infection caused by the chikungunya virus.
+The most common symptoms are fever and joint pain, typically occurring four to eight days after the bite of an infected mosquito; however some people may be infected without showing any symptoms.
 Other symptoms may include headache, muscle pain, joint swelling, and a rash.
 Symptoms usually improve within a week; however, occasionally the joint pain may last for months or years.
-The risk of death is around 1 in 1,000.
 The very young, old, and those with other health problems are at risk of more severe disease.

-The virus is spread between people by two types of mosquitos: Aedes albopictus and Aedes aegypti.
-They mainly bite during the day.
-The virus may circulate within a number of animals including birds and rodents.
-Diagnosis is by either testing the blood for the virus's RNA or antibodies to the virus.
-The symptoms can be mistaken for those of dengue fever and Zika fever.
+The virus is spread between people by two species of mosquito in the Aedes genus: Aedes albopictus and Aedes aegypti, which mainly bite during the day, particularly around dawn and in the late afternoon.
+The virus may circulate within a number of animals, including birds and rodents.
+Diagnosis is done by testing the blood for either viral RNA or antibodies to the virus.
+The symptoms can be mistaken for those of dengue fever and Zika fever, which are spread by the same mosquitoes.
 It is believed most people become immune after a single infection.

-The best means of prevention is overall mosquito control and the avoidance of bites in areas where the disease is common.
-This may be partly achieved by decreasing mosquito access to water and with the use of insect repellent and mosquito nets.
-There is no vaccine and no specific treatment as of 2016.
-Recommendations include rest, fluids, and medications to help with fever and joint pain.
+The best means of prevention are overall mosquito control and the avoidance of bites in areas where the disease is common.
+This may be partly achieved by decreasing mosquitoes' access to water, as well as the use of insect repellent and mosquito nets.
+Chikungunya vaccines have been approved for use in the United States and in the European Union.
+No specific treatment for chikungunya is available; supportive care is recommended, with symptomatic treatment of fever and joint swelling.

-While the disease typically occurs in Africa and Asia, outbreaks have been reported in Europe and the Americas since the 2000s.
-In 2014 more than a million suspected cases occurred.
-In 2014 it was occurring in Florida in the continental United States but as of 2016 there were no further locally acquired cases.
-The disease was first identified in 1952 in Tanzania.
-The term is from the Kimakonde language and means "to become contorted".
+The chikungunya virus is widespread in tropical and subtropical regions where warm climates and abundant populations of its mosquito vectors (A. aegypti and A. albopictus) facilitate its transmission.
+The disease was first identified in 1952 in Tanzania and named based on the Makonde words for "to become contorted".
+While the disease is endemic in Africa and Asia, outbreaks have been reported in Europe and the Americas since the 2000s.
+In 2014, more than a million suspected cases occurred globally.
+Chikungunya has become a global health concern due to its rapid geographic expansion, recurrent outbreaks, the lack of effective antiviral treatments, and potential to cause severe symptoms and death.